Blockchair/Blockchair.Support/API_DOCUMENTATION_EN.md

 `data` contains an associative array:

-- `data.{:id}ᵢ.decoded_raw_ledger` — raw ledger encoded in JSON by our node.
+- `data.{:id}ᵢ.ledger` — raw ledger encoded in JSON by our node.
 Please note that the structure of this JSON array may change as we upgrade our nodes, and this won't be reflected in our change logs.
 We don't provide field descriptions for raw endpoints, that information can be found on the Ripple website.

 Where `{:id}ᵢ` is either `{:height}ᵢ` or `{:hash}ᵢ` from the query string.
 If there's no `{:id}ᵢ` has been found on the blockchain, returns an empty array.

 **Context keys:**

-- `context.state`: best block height on the `{:btc_chain}` chain (tip: it's possible to calculate the number of confirmation block received using this formula: `confirmations = data.{:id}ᵢ.block.id - context.state + 1`)
+- `context.state`: best ledget height on the `{:xrp_chain}` chain (tip: it's possible to calculate the number of confirmation block received using this formula: `confirmations = data.{:id}ᵢ.ledger.id - context.state + 1`)

 **Example requests:**